 e-SC realises a classic dataflow programming model [15].
 A dataflow consists of workflow blocks, connected through data dependency links.
-A block may either implement a function locally, or it may invoke remote service operations; Fig. 3 shows an example of this simple model.
+A block may either implement a function locally, or it may invoke remote service operations; Fig 3 shows an example of this simple model.
 The dataflow model has no control primitives (conditionals, loops) and besides passing data along the links, blocks can only share data through explicit file system operations.
-Importantly, a block may also represent a subworkflow.
-This adds hierarchical structure to a workflow design, but it also provides a simple mechanism for parallel execution
+Importantly, a block may also represent a sub-workflow.
+This adds hierarchical structure to a workflow design, but it also provides a simple mechanism for parallel execution because sub-workflows are scheduled independently from each other and can be executed concurrently on a cluster of compute nodes.
+An example of such hierarchical arrangement is shown in Fig. 6, where the red boxes indicate sub-workflow blocks.

 The simple dataflow model translates into the ease of programming and flexibility, one of our requirements stated above.
 Given a palette of pre-defined workflow blocks, geneticists may create their data processing pipelines simply by assembling pre-defined components visually, using a web-based workflow editor provided by the system.
 The interface allows scientists to upload data, edit and run workflows, experiment with parameter changes, and share results in the cloud.
 More advanced users with software development skills may build and upload their own analysis services into the system and share them with others as ready-to-use workflow blocks.
-A REST-based API is also provided so that external applications can leverage the platform's functionality, making it easier to build scalable and secure cloudbased applications.
+A REST-based API is also provided so that external applications can leverage the platform's functionality, making it easier to build scalable and secure cloud-based applications.

 e-SC can be deployed on private and public clouds, and has been tested on Eucalyptus, Amazon AWS and Microsoft Azure.
-The system architecture follows the master-worker pattern, with the e-SC server connected via a messaging queue to one or more workflow engines each allocated on a different processing node [11].
+The system architecture follows the masterworker pattern, with the e-SC server connected via a messaging queue to one or more workflow engines each allocated on a different processing node [11].
 The workflow execution follows the principle that a single workflow invocation is indivisible and always executed on a single workflow engine.
 Although it is unlike other similar systems such as Pegasus [16] and Taverna [17], it provides predictable system performance for short-running blocks, as well as faster communication between blocks; more details can be found in [18].

 The exception to the indivisibility principle in e-SC is when a composite workflow contains sub-workflows (possibly nested at multiple levels).
-During runtime, each of them will be treated as a new workflow invocation by the system, and executed independently from other sub-workflows.
+During runtime, each of them will be treated as a new workflow invocation by the system, and executed independently from other subworkflows.
 Sub-workflows are enqueued on the server and any available engine can pull one or more of them from the central queue and execute them.
 These executions may be either synchronous or asynchronous.
 In particular, for an asynchronous execution an explicit Wait block with a list of sub-workflows can be used to create a barrier and force suspension of the current invocation until all the listed invocations have completed.
-We exploit this execution model in one of our pipeline designs, as described later in Section 3.
+We exploit this execution model in one of our pipeline designs, as described later in Sec.
+3.